July 21 - October 23 2022

 Best known for his bold modernist work, Nolan elevated the mythology of the Australian bush to global prominence and earned himself a place among the most significant artists of the 20th century.

-Yet, his response to the Holocaust has until now remained unseen and unknown.
+Yet, his response to the Holocaust had remained unseen and unknown.

 Nolan agonised if the intensity of suffering experienced at Auschwitz could be translated into paint.